Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 3. Electrical Upgrades

-Wet systems need a manifold.
-That manifold needs a wiring centre.
-That wiring centre needs a spur from your consumer unit.
-If your current fuse box is ancient or full, you might need an upgrade to accommodate the new pumps and zone controls.
-A standard plumbing quote rarely covers this electrical work.
+If your current fuse box is ancient or full, you might need an upgrade for the new pumps and zone controls.
+A standard plumbing quote rarely includes this electrical work.

 4. Insulation Boards

-We cannot stress this enough: Do not skip insulation.
-Some quotes omit insulation boards to keep the price down.
-Without them, you are paying to heat the earth beneath your house.
-Ensure your quote specifies high-performance insulation (like PIR boards), not just a thin reflective foil.
+Some quotes leave out insulation boards to keep the price down.
+Without them, you’re paying to heat the earth beneath your house.
+Make sure your quote specifies high-performance insulation (like PIR boards), not just a thin reflective foil.

 Infographic illustrating hidden costs often missing from underfloor heating quotations, including screed, door trimming, consumer unit upgrades, and essential insulation